Fame (1982 TV series)

-Fame is an American television series originally produced between January 7, 1982, and May 18, 1987, by Eilenna Productions in association with Metro-Goldwyn-Mayer Television and sponsored by Yamaha musical instruments, which are prominently showcased in the episodes.
-The show is based on the 1980 motion picture of the same name.
-Using a mixture of comedy, drama and music, it followed the lives of the students and faculty at the New York City High School for the Performing Arts, now known as the Fiorello H. LaGuardia High School of Music & Art and Performing Arts.
+Fame is an American musical drama television series based on the 1980 film of the same name.
+It followed the lives of the students and faculty at New York City's High School of Performing Arts.
 Most interior scenes were filmed in Hollywood, California.
 In all seasons except the third, the show filmed several exterior scenes on location in New York City.
+The series aired on NBC from January 7, 1982 to April 7, 1983 and later in syndication from October 15, 1983 to May 18, 1987.

 The popularity of the series around the world, most notably in the United Kingdom, led to several hit records and live concert tours by the cast.
 Despite its success, few of the actors maintained high-profile careers after the series was cancelled.
 Several of the cast members were seen again briefly in Bring Back...Fame, a reunion special made for Channel 4 in the United Kingdom in 2008.